sarathsoma/learn-anything/README.md

 <h1 align="center"><a href="https://learn-anything.netlify.com">Stay in touch 👋</a></h1>

-You can follow us on [Twitter](https://twitter.com/learnanything_) where we announce any new awesome changes that were added to the Search Engine.
+You can follow us on [Twitter](https://twitter.com/learnanything_) where we announce any new awesome changes that were added to the website.

 We also have our own internal [development blog](http://blog.learn-anything.xyz) where we write about interesting challenges we have solved on our way to make the website and curation of Mind Maps the best it can be.